The Art and Science Behind the Finish: How Western Hemlock and Douglas-fir Excel in Treatments and Staining

 Beyond aesthetics, both Hemlock and Douglas-fir are abundant Canadian species, harvested responsibly and offering an environmentally conscious alternative to hardwoods.
 Their adaptability and consistent quality make them attractive to high-end designers and manufacturers seeking both beauty and reliability.

-Explore the versatility of Western Hemlock and Douglas-fir through the Canadian Wood finishes gallery.
-With more than 75 examples to inspire you—from pale blondes to deep ebony blacks and from smooth clear treatments to distressed wire-brushed textures—the gallery showcases the full spectrum of what’s possible.
+Explore the versatility of these species in our online color palette gallery.
+With more than 80 finishes—from pale blondes to deep ebony blacks, and from smooth, clear treatments to distressed, wire-brushed textures—the gallery showcases the full spectrum of what’s possible.

 Go to the Stains & Finishes Gallery